COVID-19, isolation, quarantine or lockdown: children’s feelings

 You might be feeling stressed or upset about the situation – that’s natural.
 If you can, try to take a few deep breaths before you talk.
 This can help you feel calmer.

-3. Find out what your child knows about lockdown and home quarantine
+3. Find out what your child knows about isolation, quarantine or lockdown

 It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example: